The Importance of Getting Early Treatment for RA to Minimize Joint Damage

 Goals of RA Treatment

-The treatment of RA involves the following objectives:
+The treatment of RA involves several objectives:

 - Stop inflammation to achieve remission – Remission in RA occurs when there is little or no signs of active inflammation